iptv-org/iptv/CONTRIBUTING.md

 ## Introduction

 **iptv-org** is more than just a repository for sharing currently available links in a playlist format.
-After years of commitment and moderation practices it has evolved into knowledge base for [streams](https://github.com/iptv-org/iptv/tree/master/streams), [feeds and it's descriptions](https://iptv-org.github.io/), [program guide sources](https://github.com/iptv-org/epg) and even the [API](https://github.com/iptv-org/api) updated daily for semi-automated distribution and moderation.
-Thus, to keep all available data in order strict structural requirements must be held and some contribution standards must be set.
+After years of commitment and moderation practices it has evolved into a knowledge base for [streams](https://github.com/iptv-org/iptv/tree/master/streams), [feeds and their descriptions](https://iptv-org.github.io/), [program guide sources](https://github.com/iptv-org/epg) and even the [API](https://github.com/iptv-org/api) updated daily for semi-automated distribution and moderation.
+Thus, to keep all available data in order, strict structural requirements must be followed and some contribution standards must be set.

 ## Requirements

 Before submitting new streams you should verify the following:

 - Make sure the link has not been submitted into the repository before.
 This can be done by [searching](https://github.com/search?q=repo%3Aiptv-org%2Fiptv+http%3A%2F%2Fexample.com&type=code) the repository.
 - Each submitted link must have a registered ID that is properly assigned for the provided feed.
-You can check available IDs in [IPTV-ORG Database](https://iptv-org.github.io).
+You can check available IDs in [**iptv-org** Database](https://iptv-org.github.io).
 If it's not present yet please follow the [Database Contributing Guide](https://github.com/iptv-org/database/blob/master/CONTRIBUTING.md).
 Otherwise your stream links won't be delivered into automated playlists and won't be sorted out properly.
-- User-submitted links to stream URLs shall be intended to be publicly available by it's host and the copyright holders.
+- User-submitted links to stream URLs shall be intended to be publicly available by stream provider and the copyright holders.

 🤚 A request without a valid stream ID or working link to the stream will be closed immediately.
-- Channels falling under DMCA strikes or broadcasting copyright content (such as the Champions League) at any time will not be accepted, see the [Channel blocklist](https://iptv-org.github.io/?q=is_blocked%3Atrue) and the [History of related issues](https://github.com/iptv-org/database/blob/master/data/blocklist.csv) for details.
+- Channels under DMCA takedown notices or broadcasting copyrighted content (such as the Champions League) at any time will not be accepted, see the [Channel blocklist](https://iptv-org.github.io/?q=is_blocked%3Atrue) and the [History of related issues](https://github.com/iptv-org/database/blob/master/data/blocklist.csv) for details.
-- The same treatment goes for channels that are known to partially or fully broadcast NSFW content (nudity & extreme acts), see the [Channel blocklist](https://iptv-org.github.io/?q=is_nsfw%3Atrue), the [History of related issues](https://github.com/iptv-org/database/blob/master/data/blocklist.csv) and https://github.com/iptv-org/iptv/issues/15723 for more details.
+- The same applies to channels that are known to partially or fully broadcast NSFW content (nudity & extreme acts), see the [Channel blocklist](https://iptv-org.github.io/?q=is_nsfw%3Atrue), the [History of related issues](https://github.com/iptv-org/database/blob/master/data/blocklist.csv) and https://github.com/iptv-org/iptv/issues/15723 for more details.
 - User-submitted links must not have any effective restrictions that limit viewers by authorization, by viewer count or by designated IP.
 - Test period links are not permitted.
 - User-submitted links must open in VLC media player (see the [FAQ](https://github.com/iptv-org/iptv/blob/master/FAQ.md) for more details).